-You will have orientation the first few days after you arrive.
-Orientation includes a USAC orientation as well as a tour of the city and an included excursion.
+You will have orientation the first five days after you arrive.
+Orientation includes a USAC and U of Ghana orientation as well as a tour of the city and an included excursion.
 After orientation, you will start your courses.

 Level of Support